dawnli139/Github-work-in-VScode/README.md

 * When you finish your code edit or do some other changes have been made to the project, you can pushh your change to Github in this way.

 ![image](IMG/Push.png)

+Then you can during basic operate of Github in VScode.